kubernetes-sigs/external-dns/docs/tutorials/public-private-route53.md

 For this setup to work, you need to create two Ingress definitions for your application.

-At first, create public Ingress definition (make sure to un-comment either the `annotations` or `ingressClassName` lines):
+At first, create a public Ingress definition (make sure to un-comment either the `annotations` or `ingressClassName` lines):

 ```yaml
 apiVersion: networking.k8s.io/v1